blueputty01/ai-farming-server/README.md

 ## ❓ General

 Exposes API to interact with machine learning model.
+Model is able to classify fruits/vegetables along with plant diseases based on pictures of their leaves.

 ## 📑 Documentation